manicporcupine/C4D-Optimisation-scripts/README.md

 3. DELETE DUPLICATE REDSHIFT MATERIALS.py

 Detects duplicate Redshift materials by analyzing their node graph signatures (using a normalized JSON representation and SHA256 hash).
 It updates texture tags to point to the unique material and then deletes duplicates.
+Didn't tested a lot, but should work with RS Open PBR mats without issues.

 4. Delete_all_hidden_objects.py